 A read-only instance is a read-only copy of the master instance.
 Changes to the master instance are automatically synchronized to all relevant read-only instances.

-- Read-only instances must be PostgreSQL 10.0 High-Availability instances (with local SSDs).
+- RDS PostgreSQL instances that support read-only instances are PostgreSQL 10.0 High-Availability instances (with local SSDs).

 - The configuration of the master instance must be at least 8-core 32 GB (dedicated or dedicated-host instance).